Harry Porterfield

-Harry Porterfield (born August 29, 1928) is a former news anchor for WBBM-TV.
+Harry Porterfield (August 29, 1928 – October 23, 2023) was an American news anchor for WBBM-TV.

-Career
+Life and career

-Porterfield was born in Saginaw, Michigan and began his career in 1955, working as a disc jockey for WKNX.
+Porterfield was born in Saginaw, Michigan, and began his career in 1955, working as a disc jockey for WKNX.
 Porterfield began working at WBBM in 1964 as a news writer.
 Porterfield left WBBM in 1985 for WLS-TV, where he worked for 24 years, but returned to WBBM in 2009 as the 11 a.m. news anchor.
 In December 2015, Porterfield announced his retirement.

 While working for both WBBM and WLS, Porterfield was known for his "Someone You Should Know" segments.